 Anxiety can set in for long periods of time, or it can manifest as rapid bursts of panic, leaving a person feeling overwhelmed.
 Many times, people suffering from heavy anxiety turn to alcohol to help calm down and relax.

 While alcohol can provide temporary relief from anxiety, it can do considerably more damage in the long-term.
-According to some estimates, alcoholism and other substance abuse issues are three times as likely among those with anxiety disorders compared to those without.
+According to some estimates, alcoholism and other substance abuse issues are three times more likely among those with anxiety disorders than those without.

 Below we’ll explore symptoms of anxiety and how those suffering from the condition become addicted to alcohol.

 There are different kinds of anxiety disorders, but some symptoms typically experienced by those suffering from anxiety include: